Rbmksr/ProjectADE/README.md

 The download time for 2 files with Pandas is 7 minutes and 31 seconds.

 ### Download Time Results with Spark
+The download time for 5 files with Spark is 5 minutes and 49 seconds.
 The download time for 2 files with Spark is 0 minutes and 0 seconds.
 The download time for 2 files with Spark is 6 minutes and 4 seconds.
 The download time for 2 files with Spark is 6 minutes and 41 seconds.